 These structures will not impact on either the visual amenity or other beneficial usages but rather enhance them.
 The only visual impact will be buoys which will be of uniform size, regular in deployment and will be small and of uniform colour - grey.
 The harbour has many mooring buoys (some used for two months a year - the majority however are not used and are effectively abandoned).
 These buoys are of various sizes, colours and dimensions, and are visible from all vistas.
-These buoys do not seem to cause an impact to the existing beneficial usage or the visual amenity in an area renowned for its un-spoilt views and natural landscape therefore why would properly maintained, grey buoys close to a cliff face be a cause for impact on the visual amenity as they will be hardly visible.
+These buoys do not seem to cause an impact to the existing beneficial usage or the visual amenity in an area renowned for its un-spoilt views and natural landscape therefore why would properly maintained, grey buoys close to a cliff face be a cause for impact on the visual amenity as they will be hardly visible (see appendix for photograph of operating seaweed farm).